 Employee management is one of the most important duties of a food service manager.
 It is his duty to see where there is a need for more resources in the restaurant.
 And as per the requirement, he then starts looking for potential restaurant staff to get on board.
 He decides the entire interview process and the final decision of hiring staff is bestowed upon him.

-After hiring restaurant staff, it is the food service manager who decides on the training process.
-He gets into place a handy manual which has all the duties of staff.
+After hiring restaurant staff, it is the foodservice manager who decides on the training process.
 This manual will come in handy when a restaurant staff faces a conflict or a sticky situation on the floor of the restaurant.

 A food service manager arranges for comprehensive training sessions both for the new and the old employees as well.
 This will not only help the new ones to understand the working of the restaurant, but it will also help to refresh the memory of the old employees, or when it is needed to get them acquainted with the new things that you bring about in your restaurant.